heidihuang-wav/quartz/content/Journal/08-2023/Reading is pretty darn cool.md

 ## Annual Personal Goal-Setting

 So, reading is pretty darn cool.
 For all the reasons I mentioned above, I want ==to read a book every month== in 2023.
-You can read more about that here:
+You can read more about that here: [[Yearly/2023 Initial Goal Setting|2023 Initial Goal Setting]]

-## Annual Personal Goal-Setting

-Each year, I set out to establish or strengthen a habit.

-Last year (2022), my goal was to exercise (lift weights + do cardio) consistently: I wanted to integrate exercise into my life such that, in its absence, I'd feel like something was off.

-This year (2023), I want to read a book every month.
-That's twelve books in twelve months.
-According to my [[Book List]], I've read ten books as I'm writing this (08.21.2023).
-I may be on track for now, but during the semester I will have less time to read books.

-The number of books is arbitrary, really.
-I kinda just thought the repetition of twelve gives the name a nice ring.
-Reading twelve books in a year is not a lofty goal, but it's a realistic goal.

-to be continued...